0akkung/ku-clubkrub/README.md

 ## Setup

-Get the code by either cloning this repository using git
+Get the code by cloning this repository using git

 ```sh
 git clone https://github.com/0akkung/ku-clubkrub.git
 ```

-... or [downloading source code](https://github.com/sanity-io/example-frontend-next-js/archive/master.zip) code as a zip archive.

 Once downloaded, open the terminal in the project directory, and install dependencies with: